ChrisXzz/vertebrae_segmentation/README.md

 conda activate verse20
 ```

-If you use pip installation, run
+If you use another virtual environment (virtualenv, pyenv, ...), create it and activate it.

+Then install the requirements,

 ```bash
 pip install -r requirements.txt
 ```

-Now you should have all the dependencies that the pipeline needs.
+Now you should have all the required dependencies.

 ## Get the data

-The method is developed using the [VerSe20 challenge](https://verse2020.grand-challenge.org/) public training set.
-The released models were trained using 80 scans of it.
-To test the pipeline on VerSe20 public and hidden testset, download the data from its [Github](https://github.com/anjany/verse).
+The released model was trained on the [VerSe20 challenge](https://verse2020.grand-challenge.org/) public training set.
+To reproduce the results of the paper you will need to downlad the VerSe20 public and hidden testset from [Github](https://github.com/anjany/verse).

 More details about the dataset can be found in the publication [Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2021.](https://doi.org/10.1016/j.media.2021.102166)

-## Run the pipeline on VerSe20 testset
+## Run the model on VerSe20 testset

-The challenge data structure you downloaded should be like
+The *challenge data structure* you downloaded should be the one below:

 ```
 ../verse20_miccai_challenge